How to Build Outdoor Wooden Steps to Spruce Up Your Entry

 Cut 1-1/2 inches off the top of each middle stringer to allow for the thickness of the anchor board.
 The cut should be made parallel to the existing angled cut.
 Toenail the middle stringers to the anchor board so they are flush with the top.

-Cut the 1 X 8 riser boards to the same length as the step framing where it attaches to the house.
+Cut the 1x8-inch riser boards to the same length as the step framing where it attaches to the house.
 Nail a riser to the lower end of the stringers to tie the step framing together.
 When attaching the riser, make sure it's flush with the top of the step notch on each stringer.

-For each step, cut two 6-inch wide treads to length, adding an inch to each end to allow for overhang.
-Using two 6-inch wide treads on each step will reduce the chance of cracking and cupping.
+For each step, cut two 6-inch wide treads to length.
+Add an inch to each end to allow for overhang.
+Using two treads on each step will reduce the chance of cracking and cupping.

 Position the treads on the stringers, and nail or screw them in place.
 Be sure to allow enough overhang on the front of each step to accommodate the thickness of the risers.

-Measure the distance from the top of a tread to the bottom of the tread above it, and rip the remaining 1 X 8 risers to the correct width.
+Measure the distance from the top of a tread to the bottom of the tread above it.
+Cut the remaining 1x8-inch risers to the correct width.
 Use a rip cut parallel to the wood grain.

 Your outdoor wooden steps are now finished and ready to paint or stain.
 Because these stairs were made from pressure-treated pine, they will last for many years.
 Pressure-treated pine usually arrives wet with preservative, so allow the wood to dry out before finishing with an exterior porch and deck paint or waterproofing stain.